rkgofiitk/academic-issues.github.io/Topics/finishingSchool.md

 seats declined from then onwards.
 In 2021, [AICTE](https://www.aicte-india.org/) announced the closure of sixty-three engineering colleges across India.
 Seats have fallen to the lowest in the last ten years.
 It is now around 230000, a decline of nearly 100000 at the rate of 10000 per year.

 At the same time, many upskilling schools have appeared in the education sector.
-Of course, most upskilling schools are in the following three segments.
+Of course, most upskilling schools are operating in the following three segments.
 - K12 segment
 - Coaching for medical/engineering entrance examination
 - Programming tools and techniques segments